 Chief Executive and founder of the IAF in 1998, Des has long been established as a highly respected fiddle player in demand both in Britain and Ireland.
 An experienced teacher, Des has lectured at Newcastle and Limerick Universities and Leeds College of Music and has also served on the board of the Irish Government Emigrant Support Programme Advisory Committee.

-Christy is the Irish Arts Foundation Development Officer.
+Christy is the Irish Arts Foundation Development Officer (Information and Communications Technology).
 From a Leeds-Irish background: an accomplished guitarist, Christy is also a software developer with well over 15 years-experience in developing websites, web based software services and mobile applications for both Android and iOS.